GW170817 and GW190425 as Hybrid Stars of Dark and Nuclear Matters: Conclusion

 \section{Conclusion}

-Dark matter has an abundance much higher than that of normal matter, though the self-interaction of dark matter is considered to be weak, we cannot exclude the possibility for it to form compact objects like dark stars.
-The lack of traditional astronomical observations of dark stars on the contrary indicates the importance of GW events as probes for them.
+In the current cosmology scenario, dark matter is more abundant than the normal matter, despite that we have known almost nothing about it.
+Although the self-interaction of dark matter could be weak, we cannot exclude the possibility for it to form compact objects like dark stars.
+The lack of traditional astronomical observations of dark stars, on the contrary, indicates the importance of GW events as probes for them.
 Therefore, we examine the GW properties of dark or hybrid stars by assuming their existence, rather than ruling them out for granted.
 We choose some special EoSs for neutrons and dark bosons in this paper, but the method we develop here can be applied to any EoS.
 That means, any compact star with two or more components can be discussed using our model.

 In this paper we have shown that it is possible to explain some GW events such as GW170817 and GW190425 by our hybrid star scenarios.
-There remain uncertainties for the EoS of nuclear matter which may hinder the hybrid star identifications.
+There remain uncertainties in the EoS of nuclear matter, which may hinder the hybrid star identifications.
 However, for a given EoS of nuclear matter, the possible configurations on the mass-radius and mass-TLN diagrams are broader than the given pure neutron star configurations.
 This should be true even taking into account the uncertainties of EoS for nuclear matter.
-Therefore, we expect the dark/hybrid star scenarios should be pinned down or ruled out by the future GW observations, especially when the interpretation of the exotic compact objects is needed.
+Besides, the introduction of three different neutron EoSs helps to reduce the effect of the uncertainties.
+Therefore, we expect the dark/hybrid star scenarios should be pinned down or ruled out by future GW observations, especially when the interpretation of exotic compact objects is invoked.